Mysterious signal hints at nearby alien life

 Would aliens look like us?
 As scientists pick up a mysterious radio signal from the Earth’s closest star, some think we could be on the brink of our first ever alien encounter.

-In April 2020, astronomers in Australia picked up a radio signal coming from the direction of Proxima Centauri, the closest star to our solar system.
-It was artificial.
-Shifts in frequency suggested it might be coming from another planet.
+In April 2020, astronomers at the Parkes telescope in Australia picked up an unusual radio signal.
+It was coming from the direction of Proxima Centauri, the closest star to our own solar system.
+It was definitely artificial, not natural.
+And tiny shifts in frequency suggested that it might be coming from another planet.

-Next to Proxima Centauri is an exoplanet.
-Named Proxima b, the planet is thought to be within the habitable zone.
-This would allow life.
+Next to Proxima Centauri is an exoplanet slightly larger than Earth.
+Named Proxima b, the planet is thought to orbit within the habitable zone, meaning that it has the right atmospheric conditions to host liquid water.
+This would allow life to develop on its surface.

-Researchers are working on a tiny probe to make the trip.
-Humans cannot be transported out of our solar system, but an advanced alien civilisation might have the capacity.
+In fact, researchers are already working on a tiny, laser-powered probe that would be able to make the trip.
+And while humans are still a long way from the technology needed to transport people out of our solar system, a more advanced alien civilisation might already have this capacity.

-Proxima b is different from Earth.
-Its year are 11 days.
-It orbits a star that releases radiation.
-It is probably tidally locked with its sun: half of it in constant day, and the other half in constant night.
+Proxima b is a very different place from Earth.
+Its year lasts just 11 days.
+It orbits a red dwarf star that releases fierce radiation.
+And it is probably tidally locked with its sun: half of it in constant day, and the other half in constant night.

-These visitors would likely have huge eyes and less tolerance for temperature changes.
+They would likely have huge eyes to cope with the dimmer light on their home planet.
+They might also have less tolerance for large temperature changes.

 Would aliens look like us?